dreger/audaciousfox.net/content/masthead.md

 {{< figure src="/kq.jpg" title="Photo by Emily Dreger." >}}

-I'm a product designer, working out of Northeast Ohio. **Audacious Fox** is run out of my own pocket and in my spare time.
+I'm a product designer, working out of Northeast Ohio.
+AF is run out of my own pocket and in my spare time.
 When I'm not writing, I'll usually be playing soccer or reading.

 Random tidbits I wish to impart upon you: Energy, diction, and honesty are three great words; Have strong opinions, loosely held; Waffles are the bar by which all other breakfast foods are judged.